PeiDay/Analyze_with_Python/README.md

     -------------------------
     ```

-  * In addition, the final script will be exported as a text file with the results.
+  * In addition, the final script will be exported as a text file with the results and saved at the **Analysis** folder.